 The event that started America’s fascinating trail-driving heritage was the Union with England Act, passed by Scotland and taking effect on May 1, 1707.
 One of the hopes of those in the Scottish parliament was that a union with England would improve Scotland’s economic conditions.
 These hopes were a long time in being realized, but eventually a thriving trade was established between the two countries.
 This trade was in cattle.

-For countless generations, Highland cattle had been a reliable source of food and hides for the Scottish people.
+For countless generations, Highland and Galloway cattle had been a reliable source of food and hides for the Scottish people.
 The Industrial Revolution in England increased the demand for these products, and a market was created.

-Eager for a chance to earn a good living, Scottish drovers herded their Highland cattle southward beginning sometime around 1760.
+Eager for a chance to earn a good living, Scottish drovers herded their cattle southward beginning sometime around 1760.
 For the next six decades or so, tens of thousands of these animals were fattened in the lush pastures in the border country between the two nations, and then taken to the various markets in the area.

 And what does this have to do with the cattle drives in America?
 Well, the descendants of these Scottish drovers came to our shores and ended up practicing their trade here.